lihaoyi/SprayWebSockets/README.md

 SocketServer response:
 ```

 This is the client half of the websocket handshake, which your `MessageHandler` will receive as a `HttpRequest`.
-If you want to accept it and upgrade into a websocket connection, you must reply with a `HttpResponse` which looks like
+If you want to accept it and upgrade into a websocket connection, you must upgrade the connection with a `HttpResponse` which looks like

 ```
 HTTP/1.1 101 Switching Protocols